Investing in Your Employees: Startup Edition

 By creating happy, healthy employees, you’ll also gain an army of brand ambassadors.
 These happy people will talk you and your company up with their friends, possibly encouraging them to seek employment with you (further cutting costs by eliminating the need for recruitment outreach).

-Follow these tips for investing in your employees and before you know it, attrition will fall, morale will jump, and you’ll have a workforce that’s super engaged with your business and who love their jobs.
+Follow these tips for investing in your employees and before you know it, attrition will fall, morale will jump, and you’ll have a workforce that’s super engaged with your business with people who love their jobs.
 All that with minimal financial input or risk.
 And what better return on investment could a young startup ask for?